New Biochemistry Building University of Oxford South Parks Road Oxford OX1 3QU

 - BBSRC David Phillips Fellow

-Aarti Jagannath is a BBSRC David Phillips Fellow at the Sleep and Circadian Neuroscience Institute within the Nuffield Department of Clinical Neuroscience.
-Her group researches the molecular mechanisms that regulate circadian clock entrainment.
+I am a BBSRC David Phillips Fellow at the Sleep and Circadian Neuroscience Institute within the Nuffield Department of Clinical Neuroscience.
+My group researches the molecular mechanisms that regulate circadian clock entrainment.

 All organisms show 24h rhythms in their physiology and behaviour, orchestrated by a circadian clock that coordinates internal time with the external world.
-Aarti’s research aims to understand the molecular mechanisms by which the circadian clock picks up cues from the external environment and is set to the right time.
-Circadian rhythm disruption is endemic in today’s 24/7 lifestyle, and can precipitate a range of chronic conditions such as cancer and metabolic syndrome and a better understanding of how the clock is regulated can lead to novel interventions.
+Our research aims to understand the molecular mechanisms by which the circadian clock picks up cues from the external environment and is set to the right time.
+Some of our ongoing projects are listed below.

 Jagannath A. et al, (2013), Cell, 154, 1100 - 1111